The Stage Awards: Awards categories

 When first established, the only categories were Regional Theatre of the Year, London Theatre of the Year, Fringe Theatre of the Year, Producer of the Year and School of the Year.

 The Unsung Hero Award was added in 2012, to recognise individuals who had made a key contribution to the theatre industry out of the limelight.
 In its first year, the award was presented to three individuals: Edwin Shaw, Heather Miller and Frances Coyle.

 Two new categories were added for 2015: Theatre Building of the Year and the International Award.
 The Theatre Building of the Year award can be given to any physical structure of space hosting theatrical performances.
 The International Award was set up to recognise achievements with an international element, including touring abroad or working in collaboration.

 For 2017, two further categories were introduced: the Innovation Award and the Sustainability Award.
 The first category aims to recognise new design, technical or creative developments in the sector, and the latter category celebrates environmental initiatives undertaken by performing arts organisations.

 For 2020, the Achievement in Technical Theatre award was introduced to celebrate excellence in technical theatre, recognising the superb work that has been going on behind the scenes in theatres and performance spaces all over the country.

-As the industry emerges from the coronavirus pandemic, The Stage has adapted its award categories this year to reflect the way British theatre is responding to a changing world.
-This includes introducing two new categories – Digital Project of the Year and Community Project of the Year – and removing what seemed like an unnecessary distinction between work taking place in London and elsewhere in the UK to create a Theatre of the Year award.
+As the industry emerged from the coronavirus pandemic, The Stage adapted its award categories in 2021 to reflect the way British theatre was responding to a changing world.
+This included introducing two new categories – Digital Project of the Year and Community Project of the Year – and removing what seemed like an unnecessary distinction between work taking place in London and elsewhere in the UK to create a Theatre of the Year award.

 2026 categories at The Stage Awards: